NTDLS/NTDLS.Semaphore/README.md

 **PessimisticSemaphore using inline execution example:**
 >An example using a PessimisticSemaphore to envelope a variable and protect it from parallel execution,
-> Note that there are nullable and nonnullable counterpars and also template/generics of each method to
+> Note that there are nullable and nonnullable counterparts and also template/generics of each method to
 > allow you to return various types from the delegate execution.
 ```csharp
 public class Car